Ada-Lungu/House_Project/README.md

 devices on and off in different rooms at the same time.

-The system also integrates statistics about the current consuption of each utility compared to the full capacity of consumption of the household.
+The system also integrates statistics about the current consuption of each utility compared to the full consumption capacity of the household.